felipepiovezan/felipepiovezan.github.io/docs/programming_challenges/largest2/README.md

 Sorting produces more information than we need, that is, it sorts the entire input when we are only interested in the first two elements of the sorted input.
-Partial sorting does exactly what we need: it produces the first X elements in the sorted array.
+Partial sorting does exactly what we need: it produces the first X elements in the sorted input.

 ```cpp
 pair<int, int> max2(const vector<int> &input) {